 Firstly, an EIA needs to be conducted in order to obtain authorisation from DEAT that is required before the proposed project may proceed.
-As part of the assessment, a Draft Environmental Management Plan (EMP) for the construction of the overhead power lines and associated infrastructure will also be submitted to DEAT for their approval.
+As part of the assessment, an Environmental Management Plan (EMP) for the construction of the overhead power lines and associated infrastructure will also be submitted to DEAT for their approval.
 An EMP provides best-practise guidelines to ensure that construction is done with minimal negative impacts on the environment.
 Following the EMP during and after construction, will ensure compliance to environmental regulations.
 Depending on the outcome of the environmental assessment and subsequent decision by DEAT, Eskom anticipates construction to commence in 2009.

-2.5 Project Route Alternatives
+2.5 Project Site Alternatives

-Three alternative route corridors of approximately 5 km wide will be assessed during this EIA.
-These three alternative corridors have been selected considering existing environmental information, engineering feasibilities as well as existing Eskom servitudes power lines (Figure 2).
+Three alternative route corridors of approximately 5 km wide (Figure 2) will be assessed during this EIA.
+Alternatives would be selected considering existing environmental information and engineering feasibilities within a 1 km radius from the existing Duvha substation.